Eddie-OConnor/personal-site/README.md

 ## 🚀 Launching the Site with Cloudflare

 1. Create Cloudflare account
-2. NAvigate to Workers & Pages
+2. Navigate to Workers & Pages
 3. Create new page
 4. Connect to your cloned Git repo
 5. Input `npm run build` as build command and `build` as location
+6. Investigate setting up a custom URL (optional)

 ## 🌱 Future improvements and Contributions